LasYl/Harjoitustyo-NFLveikkaus/README.md

 Pick winner for each NFL-game.

-Leaderboard for points is not raedy..
+Leaderboard for points is not ready..